felipedaniel1910/TimerCalculator_PIC/README.md

 Program to calculate the counter time in PIC's and give the preloading (in hexadecimal).

 To generate the .exe program:
-pyinstaller --onefile --noconsole arquivo.py (using the library py installer - pip install pyinstaller)
+pyinstaller --onefile --noconsole arquivo.py (using the library PyInstaller - pip install pyinstaller)